-School librarian.
+Educator.
 Advocate.
 Student voice champion.
 Social media proponent.
 Professional development leader.
-Growth mindset.
+Yogi.
+Growth mindset developer.

-Ashley J. Cooksey is a school librarian in Arkansas.
-Throughout her ten years in education, Ashley has spent seven of those years as a school librarian.
+Ashley J. Cooksey is an educator and former school librarian in Arkansas.
+Throughout her many years in education, Ashley spent seven of those years as a school librarian.
 During this time she has worked with students in all grade levels (K-12), as well as lead professional development for teachers.
+Now, as a director of technology learning and an adjunct instructor, Ashley shares her experiences and expertise through professional learning opportunities.

-She is the immediate past-president of the Arkansas Association of Instructional Media (AAIM) and a member of the Arkansas Library Association (ArLA), International Society for Technology in Education (ISTE), and The American Library Association and American Association for School Librarians (ALA/AASL).
-Ashley is a third-year blogger for AASL’s Knowledge Quest and co-founder of #ArkTLChat.
-Ashley is a Coding and Early Literacy Subject Adviser for codeSpark Academy.
-She is also a year five participant in the Arkansas Declaration of Learning program.
+She is a past president of the Arkansas Association of Instructional Media (AAIM) and a member of the Arkansas Library Association (ArLA), International Society for Technology in Education (ISTE), and The American Library Association and American Association for School Librarians (ALA/AASL).
+Ashley has been a blogger for AASL’s Knowledge Quest and was a co-founder of #ArkTLChat.
+Ashley is a Flipgrid and Wakelet certified educator and product ambassador.
+She was also a participant in the Arkansas Declaration of Learning program.

 She has been the recipient of the following awards: